 “This is for a service that under federal law is uncapped and guaranteed to all Medicaid-eligible children,” Briscoe said.
 “It’s the same law that covers child immunizations, which is at 97 percent usage.”

 The mental health guarantee comes through the Early and Periodic Screening, Diagnostic and Treatment (EPSDT) section of Medicaid, which guarantees health screenings and follow-up services for all Medicaid-covered children, including children in foster care.
-But states are not obligated to make mental health evaluation a part of that original EPSDT screening.
+This includes mental health services, according to the federal Medicaid and CHIP Payment and Access Commission.

 Briscoe said part of the problem with California’s system is that the state has pushed operation of EPSDT services to the counties.
 When the state moved toward governmental “realignment” in 2011, ESPDT was one of five Medicaid-related programs that was put under the control of counties, with fixed allocations of funds tied to a guaranteed flow of funds for eligible services.